apache/tvm/docs/langref/relay_expr.rst

 Global Functions
 ================

-A function is no different from a procedure or function in a typical programming language and generalizes the concept of a named subgraph.
 A function definition consists of a name, arguments, return type, type parameters, and any applicable type relations.
-A function's return type and the types of parameters may be omitted;
+A function's return type and parameter types may be omitted;
 Relay will attempt to infer the most general types where types are omitted.

+Functions in Relay act similarly to procedures or functions in other programming language and serve to generalize the concept of a named subgraph.

 Functions defined in the manner described in this subsection are of global scope; anonymous functions will be discussed later, though their mechanics are nearly identical.
-Note that global functions may be recursive; that is, within the function's body, the function's identifier refers back to the function unless it is shadowed in a `let` expression.
+Note that global functions may be recursive; that is, within the function's body, the function's identifier refers back to the function unless it is shadowed in a :code:`let` expression.

 A definition minimally consists of an identifier :code:`@id`, an empty set of